about the

 The Beginning

-JP Frenza and Kris Kiger first visited Roscoe in 1999 and were quickly smitten with the community — its friendly neighbors, bending rivers, cool mountain air and, of course, the fishing.
+Visiting Roscoe in 1999, we quickly fell in love with the community — its friendly neighbors, bending rivers, cool mountain air and, of course, the fishing.

-After fixing up a tiny 1870s farmhouse, they set about opening a small business in the area as a way to show support for the community that had been so helpful in renovating their house and sharing their favorite hikes, swimming holes and the most coveted of local secrets — the best fishing spots.
-They looked at a grocery store, almost partnered on a taco stand, considered opening a knit shop, thought about building a fishing camp and checked out a motel right on the Beaverkill River.
-Then they saw The Red Rose.
+After fixing up a tiny 1870s farmhouse, we started dreaming about opening a small business in the area as a way to show support for the community that had been so helpful in renovating our house and sharing their favorite hikes, swimming holes and the most coveted of local secrets — the best fishing spots.
+We looked at a grocery store, almost partnered on a taco stand, considered opening a knit shop, thought about building a fishing camp and checked out a motel right on the Beaverkill River.
+But then, we saw The Red Rose.

-They had been driving by The Red Rose for years when they noticed a “For Sale by Owner” sign and stopped in to take a look.
-What they saw was a building in disrepair — ceilings had collapsed, wildlife had moved in and the wood façade had begun to rot — but the bones were there.
+We had driven by The Red Rose for years when we noticed a “For Sale by Owner” sign and stopped in to take a look.
+What we saw was a building in disrepair — ceilings had collapsed, wildlife had moved in and the wood façade had begun to rot — but the bones were there.
 The place was well-worn but also well-loved.

-While they thought about purchasing the motel, they talked to people in the community about the old red building across from the Beaverkill.
-There were so many stories about The Red Rose and they are still deciphering which of them are true!
+While we thought about purchasing the motel, we talked to people in the community about the old red building across from the Beaverkill.
+There were so many wonderful personal stories about The Rose, and we’re still deciphering which of them are true!
 The Andrews Sisters were regulars.
 Marilyn Monroe stayed at the Rose on her way to filming the movie Niagara in 1953.
 One professor and fisherman told the story of John Lennon drinking unbothered at the bar in the Seventies when Yoko Ono owned a farm in nearby Livingston Manor.
 Fly fishing legend Lee Wulff was a frequent guest.
 And, The Red Rose Regulars met there for breakfast in the morning and for drinks in the afternoon after a day on the river (The Regulars have a commemorative plaque at the Catskill Fly Fishing Center and Museum down the road).

 The Purchase

-Their first attempt to buy The Rose failed (someone beat them to it).
-Several months later, it was back on the market and they closed in April of 2016.
+We first attempted to buy The Rose but failed (someone beat us to it).
+Several months later, it was back on the market and we made another run at it.
+This time the offer was accepted, and we closed in April of 2016.
 The realtor who helped make the purchase possible was Bob Lambrigger, the son of Connie and Julia Lambrigger, the original family that built the tavern and named it The American Switzerland in 1938 (it was known as a rowdy drinking spot and dancehall for the workers in the nearby bluestone quarry and tanneries).

 In 1952, Joe and Vera Pelc bought the building, changed the name to The Red Rose and ran it for decades as a German-style chop house and bar with cabins for let on the property next door.
 Some of the original cabins can still be seen standing on the adjacent property today.